LevPewPew/makeup-by-ellie-frontend/README.md

 ### React-dom, version: 16.12.0
 This package is the 'entry-point' to the DOM enabling efficient management of DOM elements in a web page by utilising the built in methods.

-### Yarn Cleanup
+### Yarn Autoclean
-Yarn clean was used to remove unused (prune) js files within dependent libraries, saving over 19 MB.
+Yarn autoclean was used to remove unused (prune) js files within dependent libraries, saving over 19 MB.
 To ensure that the pruning didn't damage any of the functionality of the application, a full user experience run-through was done, testing all active links, rendering of collections, as well as CRUD functionality in the Admin pages before it was implemented <br/>
 [Yarn Cleanup Screenshot](https://drive.google.com/open?id=1Dr0MpHxHa4WTfdUO7fKPBCq-ghTFjD_S)

 ### Aws-sdk, version: 2.606.0